The project

 Network

-The project builds on partnerships between German cities and their twin towns.
-These city partnerships have existed in part for decades and have so far been characterized in particular by cultural and representative exchange.
-By participating in the Urban Diplomacy Exchange project, these municipal relations will be professionally oriented toward sustainable development (2030 Agenda).
-The city partnership jointly decides on the main topics of cooperation.
-A valuable exchange of knowledge and cooperation often takes place on the topics of sustainable transport infrastructure, climate-friendly and CO2-neutral urban planning, zero waste, sponge city and social city.
+The project builds on the connections between German cities and their partner cities.
+Most of these town twinnings, some of which have existed for decades, have so far been characterized by cultural and representative exchange.
+By participating in the Urban Diplomacy Exchange project, these municipal relationships are technically geared towards sustainable development (2030 Agenda).
+The city partnerships jointly decide on which key issues to work together.
+During international events and expert exchanges, a valuable exchange of knowledge can be carried out, for example on topics such as sustainable transport infrastructure or climate-friendly and CO₂-neutral urban planning.
+Concrete concepts such as “zero waste”, “sponge city” or “social city” are also considered as forward-looking.

 The 2030 Agenda